RensVlooswijk/PIT-Internship/README.md

 ### 3. Future-Oriented Organization
 > You explore the organizational context of your project, make business, sustainable and ethical considerations and manage all aspects of the execution of the project.

+First of all I created an [internship takeover document](/Documents/Transfer%20Document) so that my project can be taken over after my internship ends.
+As for the rest:

 **Exploring Organizational Context**:
 The first day I started as an intern I was given a presentation and explanation of the organizational context of both ROC Tilburg and PIT.
 This helped me know who to go for if I needed help.
 I also kept close contact with the people that were important for me within the organization, like Erdinç, Daan and Rudy, through weekly meetings.